Genusbiz/docs/developers/defining-an-app-model/user-interface/web/web-apps/settings.md

 ---| ---|
 Off | No drawer.
 Temporary | Closed by default.
 The drawer opens modal by tapping the navigation menu icon in the app bar.
 A temporary drawer is primarily for use on mobile where screen space is limited.
-Persistent | Closed by default.
+Collapsed | Closed by default.
 Opens by tapping the navigation menu icon in the app bar.
 Stays open until closed by the user.
 Appropriate for any display size larger than mobile.
-Permanent | Always open.
-Appropriate for any display size larger than mobile.
+Expanded | Same as Collapsed, but starts out expanded.

 **Menu layout**